Link

 DSC 95 is graded P/NP.
 There are three things you need to do to pass:

-1. Attend and participate in all DSC 95 class sessions (Wednesdays at 2PM in Warren Lecture Hall 2207).
+1. Attend and participate in all DSC 95 class sessions.

 • This is a discussion-based class, so attendance and participation are mandatory.
 (How can you expect your students to be engaged if you’re not? 😉)

-• If you need to miss a DSC 95 class session for any reason (e.g. if you’re sick or have a conflicting exam), let Suraj know in advance on Slack.
+• If you need to miss a DSC 95 class session for any reason (e.g. if you’re sick or have a conflicting exam), let Marina know in advance on Slack.

 • Note that lecture attendance for the class you’re tutoring for is not a requirement of DSC 95; your instructor may still require you to attend as part of your paid tutor duties.

-2. Complete weekly readings and homework assignments, usually due on Tuesdays at 11:59PM.
+2. Complete weekly readings and homework assignments, TBD at 11:59PM.

 • Each week, we will provide you with readings and tasks to complete that should help you reflect on your time as a tutor so far.
 These will all be posted in the above Schedule.